My Baby and Me

 The risk of poor take-up is addressed through OXPIP developing strong relationships with professionals and projects working with the target communities, including midwives, health visitors, drug and alcohol services and schools.
 The risk of specialist staffing capacity is addressed through OXPIP’s investment in the clinical team; sharing of the understanding of each project practice across the team; and having a bank of closely associated freelance clinicians.

-Donors will receive quarterly reports on the project describing progress, any changes and take-up, with anonymised feedback from mothers and partners involved.
+Donors will receive quarterly reports on the project describing progress, any changes and take-up, with anonymised feedback from the parents involved.
 There will also be a full 12-month report circulated.

 Budget - Project Cost: £26,000Loading graph....